openshift/openshift-origin-design/web-console/knikubevirt/import-vm/import-vm.md

 If the wizard fails to connect to vCenter using the provided credentials, an error similar to the one above for an invalid vCenter instance should be displayed directly below the vCenter Password field.

-## Virtual Machine selected from new instance
+## Virtual Machines available from new instance
-If the connection to vCenter succeeds, the instance details collapse (URL, Username, Password) and the first (alphabetical) VM along with its OS, Flavor, and Workload Profile are automatically selected and filled in as usual.
+If the connection to vCenter succeeds, the instance details collapse (URL, Username, Password).
+The `Select virtual machine to import` dropdown will then be populated with the available VMs.

 With the target virtual machine selected, the user can either quickly skip to Step 5 “Review” by clicking the “Import Virtual Machine” secondary action button, or click “Next” to proceed through the rest of the wizard.